saccharis/SACCHARIS_2/README.md

   - The third party programs and scripts used by SACCHARIS are covered by the terms of their respective licenses

 # Developer Contact
-You can contact Alex Fraser at alexscf@msl.ubc.ca for information about the software.
+You can contact Kristin Low at kristin.low@agr.gc.ca for information about the software.

 If you encounter bugs, please use the github issue tracker tools to submit bug reports instead of emailing, as it is easier to track that way.